 The history of engineering psychology began in the 1940’s, during World War II.
 The weapons used during this war were somewhat advanced for their time, but they were still not without error.
 For instance, weapon and equipment malfunction was not uncommon, and these malfunctions often led to costly mistakes.
 The main reason for the majority of these errors was traced to human error.
 It was found that the machines and other technologies of the time were not built with the needs and abilities of the users at the time, and they were very difficult to use.
 To correct this problem, psychologists were brought in to help engineers create more user friendly designs.

-Why do we Need Engineering Psychologists?
+Why Do We Need Engineering Psychologists?

 Today, with the boom of the technological industry and consumerism, the field of engineering psychology has exploded.
 We are surrounded by machines, computers, and software, and it doesn’t seem to be going away any time soon.
 Consumers and businesses are now calling for technological devices and software that is safe and easy to use.
 Engineering psychologists are necessary, because they have a hand in making these products more user-friendly, more efficient, and easier to use.
 Read more on the employment opportunities for engineering psychology.

-What do Engineering Psychologists Do?
+What Do Engineering Psychologists Do?

 Engineering psychologists typically perform research and work as consultants in fields such as engineering, product design, and software development.